LoganFlaherty/sigil-language/README.md

 ## Goals
 I would like to continue to develop sigil further by including all standard data types and built in functions.
 Project goals with sigil would be to be able to built a fully functional calculator minus graphs.

+## Built-in Sigils
+- Whisper: a print to standard output that implicitly takes in the args with in conditional statement of the sigil Whisper was invoked.
+Does not support explitic arg passing yet.
+    - For example: sigil Print ? x and y: invoke Whisper